varadasantosh/deep-learning-notes/Inference-Optimization.md

    Choosing the right method depends on the specific requirements and constraints related to model performance, memory and computational costs.

-# Speculative Decoding
-# Inference Engines
+# Few Inference Engines
-  - NVIDIA Triton
+  - NVIDIA TensorRT-LLM
-  - VLLM
-  -
+  - vLLM